Practical Pistol has a long history in Eastern Oregon and we invite you to join us for the most exciting "Running and Gunning" around.

 We shoot on the 2nd Sunday of each month from February through October at the Pistol Range on Rankin Road - Join us at 10am.

-Practical Shooting attempts to measure the ability to shoot rapidly and accurately with a full power handgun, rifle, and/or shotgun.
+About Our Discipline - Practical Shooting attempts to measure the ability to shoot rapidly and accurately with a full power handgun, rifle, and/or shotgun.
 Those three elements - speed, accuracy, and power - form the three sides of the practical shooting triangle.
 By design, each match will measure a shooter's ability in all three areas.

 To do this, shooters take on obstacle-laden shooting courses (called stages) requiring anywhere from six to 30+ shots to complete.
 The scoring system measures points scored per second, then weights the score to compensate for the number of shots fired.
 If they miss a target, or shoot inaccurately, points are deducted, lowering that all-important points-per-second score.